 One disadvantage of using a Gantt chart to track a project is that it does not indicate task dependencies.
 Each bar on the graph stands alone.
 This makes it difficult for project managers to know how much one missed deadline could affect other chart tasks.

 PERT charts solve this challenge with the use of directional arrows.
 These directional (or “concurrent”) arrows indicate that a series of tasks must be completed in sequence because they have interdependencies.
-On the other hand, diverging arrows indicate functions that can be completed in parallel or out of order because they do not have dependencies.
+On the other hand, diverging arrows indicate functions that can be completed parallel or out of order because they do not have dependencies.

 In the PERT chart example below, you can see the task represented in node 1 has a dependency because its arrow goes only to node 2.
 From node 2, however, the team may work on either or both of the tasks represented by the diverging arrows going to nodes 3 and 4.
-These activities do not have dependencies.
+Therefore, these activities do not have dependencies.